goggledefogger/svg-animation-town/README.md

 5. Open your browser to `http://localhost:3000`

 ## Basic Usage
+1. Choose an AI provider and model using the selector above the chat (OpenAI GPT-5 family, Anthropic Claude 4.x, or Google Gemini 2.5 tiers)
-1. Type your animation request in the chat interface (e.g., "Create a night sky with stars that twinkle randomly")
+2. Type your animation request in the chat interface (e.g., "Create a night sky with stars that twinkle randomly")
-2. Review the AI's implementation in the preview window
+3. Review the AI's implementation in the preview window
-3. Make additional requests to refine or expand your animation (e.g., "Make the stars blue instead of white")
+4. Make additional requests to refine or expand your animation (e.g., "Make the stars blue instead of white")
-4. Use the timeline scrubber to review specific frames
+5. Use the timeline scrubber to review specific frames
-5. Adjust the animation duration if needed
+6. Adjust the animation duration if needed

 ## Project Structure